ScottAndrewBishop/udacity/deep_reinforcement_learning/collaborate_compete/README.md

 <br>

-Then, navigate to the following directory to install several dependencies (located in **requirements.txt**)
+Navigate to the following directory to install several dependencies:

 <pre>
 cd deep-reinforcement-learning/python